Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 Why The Aftermath Was So Bitter

-Kings Mountain was a Patriot victory, but the aftermath was a whole other level of bananas.
+Kings Mountain was a Patriot victory, but the aftermath was ugly.

 When a war is fought between neighbors, surrender does not automatically erase anger.
 Men bring grief, revenge, rumor, fear, and memory onto the battlefield.